Christof/vim_tips/vim_tips.md

 if a search command finds nothing on the line).
 Commands can be added to a macro if the uppercase letter is used for the register.

-Macros can be edited directly in vim as text by putting the content of the register into the file.
+Macros can be edited directly in Vim as text by putting the content of the register into the file.
 This can be achieved with `"{register}p` or with `:put {register}`.
 The later always puts the content into a new lines below the current line, which is preferable for editing a macro.
 To get the edited text back into the register `"{register}dd` or (`:da`) can be used.
-This could cause problems because it appends a trailing `^J` for the linebreak.
+This could cause problems because it appends a trailing `^J` for the line break.
 To avoid this, this longer version can be used:
 `0"{register}y$dd`.
 An alternative to editing the macro in the text is to use Vim script functions like `substitute()`.
 A list of functions can be found in the help files: `:h function-list`.
-Subsititue can be used
+Substititue can be used
 like: `:let @{register}=substitute(@{register}, '{pattern}', '{replacement}', '{options like g}'`.